 Some people are able to cope with mild depression.
 Maybe with some exercise and counseling, some people survive moderate to severe depression.
 But it interferes with school and work and family and other relationships.
 And it also interferes with your own quality of life.
 You deserve the opportunity to be happy, and depression sucks that away from you.

 The real problem with depression is that it can be a precursor to suicidal thoughts or self-harm.
 For this reason, if you think you are depressed, you should always seek medical help.
 If you cannot access a family doctor or psychiatrist, tell a counselor at school or someone you trust.
 And remember that if you are feeling like you might harm yourself, call the National Suicide Prevention Hotline at 1-800-273-8255.
 It is toll-free, anonymous, and the people who you talk to have been there, they really do understand.
 It is important, as a friend, too, that you always let someone know if someone tells you they are suicidal.
 Even if you are sworn to secrecy because life and death matters are not a secret.

 The best gift that you can give yourself this holiday season is mental health.
 You don’t have to be happy and rosy and smiley like the Instagram stories of other people.
 You don’t have to be bright and always cheerful and shout holiday greetings to everyone and be annoying.
 But you deserve to be able to eat and sleep normally and smile and cry at the appropriate times in the holiday movie.

 Most importantly, you deserve to survive this holiday season to see the new year.
 Don’t wait to figure out if it’s just the “holiday blues” or SAD or clinical depression.
-Potomac Programs can help you manage depression and more.
+Embark Behavioral Health can help you manage depression and more.
 So give yourself the best gift ever: Life.
 Reach out for help today.